Karim-Ashraf1/Task-Management-System/usecases/UC3.md

 ### Stakeholders:
 - User: Requires the ability to delete irrelevant, completed, or duplicate tasks.

-- The user must be logged into the system.
-- The task to be deleted must exist in the system.
-- The user must have sufficient permissions to delete the task.

 ### Preconditions:
 - The user must be logged into the system.
 - The task to be deleted must exist in the system.
+- User must have internet

 ### Main Flow: